frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

 # Lucy World Search – Deployment Guide (October 2025)

+Lu7. **Run the CRO/UX acceptance pass** (new Oct 2025 ritual):

+    - Load the staging build in Chrome, Safari, and Edge at `/nl/` and ensure the hero defaults to Dutch language + Netherlands market.
+    - Execute searches on Google, Bing, and DuckDuckGo and confirm the loader animation, result drawer, and analytics events (`search_submitted`, `search_result_opened`) fire without blank screens.
+    - Trigger the first-search Premium overlay, sticky sidebar CTA, and `/pricing` page, verifying translations and CTA copy (`Upgrade`, `Koop AI-credits`) are localized.
+    - Open `/billing/credits` and `/billing/upgrade`; the former must surface localized credit packs via Stripe, the latter must redirect to `/pricing` (or open Stripe Checkout when configured).
+    - **Verify plan summary cards** appear in both desktop header and mobile topbar showing tier, AI credits, and expiry.
+    - **Test billing flows**: Click "Upgrade plan" and "Get AI credits" buttons, confirm Stripe checkout launches correctly.
+    - **Validate sticky CTA**: Sign out, confirm sticky CTA appears, dismiss it, verify sessionStorage persistence.
+    - **Test low credits warning**: Reduce AI credits below 25, confirm sticky CTA reappears with correct messaging.
+    - Capture any UX findings in `CHANGELOG.md` and update the relevant Markdown playbooks before shipping.

+8. **Rebuild frontend if App.tsx changed**:

+    ```bash
+    cd frontend
+    npm install  # if package.json changed
+    npm run build
+    cd ..
+    ```

+    This updates `static/app/` with the latest compiled React bundle.
+Commit these changes:

+    ```bash
+    git add static/app
+    git commit -m "chore: rebuild frontend bundle with billing UI updates"
-Lucy World Search runs as a Flask application that serves a Vite-built React SPA and exposes `/api/*` endpoints.
+    ```d Search runs as a Flask application that serves a Vite-built React SPA and exposes `/api/*` endpoints.
 Locale handling is done on the server—`/` redirects to `/&lt;lang&gt;/` based on `Accept-Language`—so the web server must proxy *all* non-static requests to the Flask app.
 The steps below describe how to get a droplet ready, ship a new release, and keep deployments repeatable.

 > **⚠️ Heads-up:** `deploy.sh` and `quick-deploy.sh` are legacy helpers.
 They still assume a `/search` homepage and refer to `requirements-prod.txt`, which no longer exists.
 Treat them as templates and update them before running in production. `auto-deploy.sh` **is maintained** and now powers the automated workflow described below.